2016 • 05 • 09

 Tawi-Tawi is a land most travelers haven’t gone to.
 Perhaps because it is unheard-of as a swell destination compared to Philippine tourist staples like Cebu and Palawan.
-Or maybe because it seems unreachable as is suggested by its singsong name originally uttered by Prehistoric vagabonds as “jaui-jaui” meaning “far away.”
+Or maybe because it seems unreachable, as suggested by its singsong name uttered long ago by Prehistoric vagabonds as “jaui-jaui” meaning “far away.”

 This short video Jasper Ivan Iturriaga took while hovering above the island is proof of this.
 The brief shots taken from an aerial perspective of their trip from Mapun island to Brooke’s Point, where the Philippine Port Authority is located, are enough to validate the integrity of the beaches of Tawi-Tawi: spectacular islands appearing amoeba-like from 6,000 feet above, bordered by calming shades of turquoise and cobalt blue.

 The island of Mapun, a municipality in Tawi-Tawi also known as Cagayan de Sulu, is a natural cauldron of freshwater lakes, mystic springs, and rocky cliffs.
 The islets surrounding it are home to turtles being raised.